 Danger level: Medium.
 Venom is only powerful enough to sedate a frog and would only cause irritation in a human.
 Reticent to bite.

 The black racer is one of the most common snakes in the US and one of the most common black snakes in Florida.
 They can be found all over, but most encounters with humans happen in suburban areas.
 They get the “racer” part of their name from their speed, and they are known to swim and climb trees to escape predators; a real triathlete!

 Appearance: Dark grey to black.
 Long and thin with small, teardrop heads and large eyes.

 Habitat: Forests, pine stands, scrub, sandhills, and suburbs.

 Danger level: Low.
 Nonvenomous, but will strike if threatened.

 The eastern kingsnake gets its name from its habit of eating other snakes, especially venomous ones.
-The kingsnake can come in many colors, but black with white stripes are most common.
-Kingsnakes have the strongest constriction relative to their size of any snake in the world.
+The kingsnake can come in many colors, but black with white stripes is most common.
+Kingsnakes have the strongest constriction relative to the size of any snake in the world.

 Appearance: Usually black with white or yellow bands around the body, but coloration can vary drastically.
 Can grow up to 4 feet in length.

 Distribution: Peninsular Florida and into the panhandle.
 Population declines through most of the state.